The Agentic Canvas: How to Turn Meetings Into Work

 Step 2: Let the agent draft, you direct

 Open the meeting by having the agent produce a first pass: a clustered map of the inputs, a strawman plan, or three options to react to.
 Reacting is faster than creating from scratch, and a visible draft gives a distributed team something concrete to argue with.
+Good AI collaboration tools make this conversational, so you never stop the discussion to fiddle with formatting.

 Step 3: Cluster and decide in real time

-Then actually decide—on the board, in the meeting.
+Humans reason better about options they can see side by side than about a wall of text.
+Actually decide—on the board, in the meeting.
 Mark the chosen path, strike the rejected ones, and write the why next to the decision.
-A decision without its reasoning is the most common thing teams fail to capture, and it's what makes them re-litigate the same call a month later.
+A decision without its reasoning is the most common thing teams fail to capture.

 Step 4: Turn meeting notes into action items with owners and deadlines

 This is where most sessions die.
 The discussion was great; nothing shipped.
 The canvas closes the gap by converting decisions directly into tasks—but you have to demand specifics.
+"Improve onboarding" is not a task.
+"Sarah ships the revised welcome email by Friday, success = open rate above 40%" is.
+Reject any action item missing one of the three.

 Step 5: Verify before you ship (the anti-workslop gate)